Vacuum flange: Vacuum gaskets

 To achieve a vacuum seal, a gasket is required.
 An elastomeric o-ring gasket can be made of Buna rubber, viton fluoropolymer, silicone rubber or teflon.
 O-rings can be placed in a groove or may be used in combination with a centering ring or as a "captured" o-ring that is held in place by separate metal rings.
-Metal gaskets are used in ultra-high vacuum systems where the outgassing of the elastomer could be a significant gas load.
-A copper ring gasket is used with conflat flanges.
+Metal gaskets are used in ultra-high-vacuum systems where outgassing of the elastomer could be a significant gas load.
+A copper ring gasket is used with ConFlat flanges.
 Metal wire gaskets made of copper, gold or indium can be used.

 Vacuum feedthrough

 A vacuum feedthrough is a flange that contains a vacuum-tight electrical, physical or mechanical connection to the vacuum chamber.
 An electrical feedthrough allows voltages to be applied to components under vacuum, for example a filament or heater.
 An example of a physical feedthrough is a vacuum-tight connection for cooling water.
 A mechanical feedthrough is used for rotation and translation of components under vacuum.
-A wobble stick is a mechanical feedthrough device that can be used to pick up, move and otherwise manipulate objects in the vacuum chamber.
+A wobble stick is a mechanical feedthrough device that can be used to pick up, move and otherwise manipulate objects in a vacuum chamber.